Nellie Cornish: Life and work

 She returned to Seattle, where she founded the Cornish School in 1914.
+In 1918, Cornish invited poet Maurice Browne and actress Ellen Van Volkenburg to found a theater department at her school.
+The Brownes were founders of the Chicago Little Theatre, which they closed in 1917.
+The department, with its incorporation of scenic design, music, and dance in its productions, became central to Cornish's plans to ally the arts.
 Within three years it had enrolled over 600 students, and was the country's largest music school west of Chicago.
 The curriculum soon expanded to include subjects as diverse as eurhythmics, French language, painting, dance (folk and ballet), and theater.
 She went on to serve as the school's director for the next 25 years.
+Mark Tobey, Martha Graham,Merce Cunningham and John Cage spent time teaching at the Cornish School during the early part of their careers.

 Although she often moved among the rich and famous, Cornish did not have any particularly large sum of her own money, and was at times totally broke.
 Neither Cornish nor the school itself owned the custom-built 1921 building now known as Kerry Hall: the school was a tenant renting the building, which in turn was rather heavily mortgaged by the group of supporters who owned it.
 In 1923, the entire financial arrangement nearly came crashing down, and only some last minute donations prevented the school from having to move to Los Angeles.
 The next year, the realty company that owned the building converted itself into a foundation to support the school, and took on its debts.
 However, there was no endowment, and finances remained precarious even through what Cornish called the school's "golden years" in the mid-1920s.
 This remained the case even after the mortgage was paid off and the building donated to the school in 1929, and financial difficulties inevitably grew during the Great Depression.
 The Board neither raised an endowment nor otherwise put the school on a financial footing that would allow it to do more than "tread water."
 Ultimately, this led Cornish to resign her position as head of the school in 1939.

 After leaving her school, Cornish spent three years of "rest and gardening" in California; spent half a year in an unsuccessful New York-based venture to improve children's radio programming; and then spent four years as head of the Pittsfield Community Music School (Pittsfield, Massachusetts).
 She spent her last years mainly in California, and sometimes in Seattle.